TGSAI/mdio-cpp/USER_GUIDE.md

 The goal of this user guide is to provide an introduction on how you may want to use **MDIO** in your own applications.

 ## Getting started
 This user guide will assume that you are working in either the provided [devcontainer](https://github.com/TGSAI/mdio-cpp/.devcontainer) or have your environment configured according to the [README](https://github.com/TGSAI/mdio-cpp/README.md).
 Please ensure you have the [required tools](https://github.com/TGSAI/mdio-cpp?tab=readme-ov-file#requied-tools) before proceeding.
+Following these guidelines should ensure a stable and consistent experience and will allow the community to provide better support without any guesswork regarding your environment.

 This user guide uses minimal BASH scripting in examples.
 Commands may need to be altered depending on your operating system.